CriticalMoments/CMSaasStarter/README.md

 ### Get Started (Local Development)

-To get started, fork and run this project!
+To get started, create your own copy of the project for development.
+There are two options:

+ - "Use this template": use this button if you want to build your own project using CMSaasStarter as a starter template and you aren't planning on contributing work back to the public open source project.
+See [Github Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+ - "Fork": us this button if you want contribute some or all of your work back to the public open source project.
+It will keep the full commit history, and be easier to create PRs back to CMSaasStarter.

+Then locally:

 ```
-## First fork the project on Github
-git pull [Your Fork]
+git pull [Your Repo Created Above]
-cd CMSaasStarter ## or your fork name if different
+cd CMSaasStarter ## or your repo name if different
 npm install
 ## Create an env file.
 You'll replace the values in this in later steps.
 cp local_env_template .env.local